 Conclusion

-It’s encouraging to see that for some major events like Super Bowl LVII & LVIII, Kentucky Derby, and FIFA WC’22, and we see a similar pattern for the FIFA World Cup and the Olympics, UHD is being streamed in either 2160p60 HDR or 1080p60 HDR
+It’s encouraging to see that for some major events like Super Bowl LVII & LVIII, Kentucky Derby, FIFA WC’22 and the Olympics, UHD is being streamed in either 2160p60 HDR or 1080p60 HDR

-Seeing regular events streamed in 4K HDR (Peacock NFL, Fox Sports NFL, MLB, College Football) or 1080p HDR (MAX basketball, Amazon Prime TNF) is even more encouraging.
+It’s even more encouraging to see regular events streamed in 2160p HDR (Peacock NFL, Fox Sports NFL, MLB, NFL, College football) or in 1080p HDR (MAX basketball, Amazon Prime TNF/SWNL, Apple TV+ MLB).

 Low latency has not been deployed outside Amazon Prime yet, but we expect changes, especially for content not exclusive to OTT platforms.

-The next big event will be the Paris Olympics, during which many 2160p HDR streaming services should flourish.
+The next big event will be the Paris Olympics, where we should see many 2160p HDR streaming services flourish.
 Stay tuned!